Mission of the NNSS

 In 2000, the NNSA was created by Congress as a semi-autonomous agency within the Department of Energy, responsible for enhancing national security through the military application of nuclear energy.
 The Nevada Operations Office was renamed the NNSA Nevada Field Office as part of this change.
 NNSA maintains and enhances the safety, security, reliability, and performance of the U.S. nuclear weapons stockpile without nuclear testing, works to reduce global danger from weapons of mass destruction, provides the U.S. Navy with safe and effective nuclear propulsion, and responds to nuclear and radiological emergencies in the United States and abroad.

 For more information visit the National Security Technologies website.

 Centerra Group, LLC, formally G4S Government Solutions, Inc. (G4S GS), is the world's leading international government solutions group, specializes in business processes in sectors where security and safety risks are considered a strategic threat.
-The company, formally Wackenhut and WSI, Inc. founded in 1960, merged with G4S in 2005 and formed G4S Government Solutions, Inc. in 2011.
+The company, formerly Wackenhut and WSI, Inc. founded in 1960, merged with G4S in 2005 and formed G4S Government Solutions, Inc. in 2011.
 Centerra, headquartered in Palm Beach Gardens with regional and subsidiary offices in Louisiana, Maryland, Texas and Virginia, is a multidisciplinary service provider with more than 8,800 employees worldwide.